When Aunt Flo Pays A Visit: What Are The Top 5 Period Symptoms?

 One doctor recently likened period pain to a “heart attack” and has said that the pain that we feel needs to be taken more seriously.

 Some nations like Japanese even grant “period leave” at work, recognizing that women should not be forced to be on the job in pain.
-In case you’re wondering, my bags are already packed and I’ve got my plane ticket.

 #2.
 Fatigue